 Self-paced learning is a form of freedom.
 A student is free to decide when they will learn, for how long, and even what they want to learn at a particular moment.
 Allowing a student to learn at a self-pace is more fruitful than forcing them to adapt to some general tempo.
 This type of learning has multiple benefits for a student and helps them develop habits and skills useful later in life.

-Students become proactive, self-confident, they are excellent with managing their time, but more importantly, they develop a sense of commitment and obligation without pressure.
+Students become proactive, self-confident, they are excellent at managing their time, but more importantly, they develop a sense of commitment and obligation without pressure.
 Ultimately, that leads to their overall better performance in school because they know that the important thing is to acquire knowledge, regardless of the time required to do it.

 Education World Wide enables all its students to learn at self-pace and has excellent tutoring support to assist whenever students stumble upon obstacles.
 If you want to find out more, do not hesitate to book a consultation with one of our consultants, or simply send us an email with questions to email@example.com.